 Hikes with crampons can be made on the glacier, supervised by professionals.
 It is recalled that venturing out on an ice-cream pad alone, without equipment and without knowledge of the place is extremely dangerous.
 Water digs the ice beneath the surface and unsuspected cavities are constantly created, making the glacier unpredictable and dangerous.
 People have already lost their lives on Iceland's glaciers and the commemorative plaques will remind you of this.

-A few kilometres from Skaftafell is the beautiful glacial tongue of the Svínafellsjökull.
+A few kilometres from Skaftafell is the beautiful Svínafellsjökull glacier.
 Easily accessible by a small unpaved road, don't miss to stop and discover the glacier and its small iceberg lake.
 Here, the water is rather muddy, but the charm is no less.

 The pieces of ice still bear the blackish traces of the ashes from the last eruption of the Eyjafjallajökull, which magnifies the contrasts on the ice.
 From the lake, the glacier stretches upwards.
 Take a few hundred meters of the path that starts from the car park to have a more unobstructed view of the glacier.
 You will then see the glacier's heights appear, tinged with an incredible sky blue!
 For more information and photos, please visit our article dedicated to the Svínafellsjökull.

-It was by chance that we discovered Kviárjökull, a glacial tongue from the Öræfajökull, a secondary glacier from the Vatnajökull, which is a little further back from the road.
+It was by chance that we discovered Kviárjökull glacier, a part of the Öræfajökull, a secondary glacier from the Vatnajökull, which is a little further back from the road.
 Halfway between the Skaftafellsjökull and Jökulsárlón, the access to the Öræfajökull is simply signposted from a small sign indicating Kviamyrarkambur.
 A dirt road of about 300 meters leads to a car park.
 Then, a path climbs up small hills that will allow us to take a little height to admire the glacier from above.